merwynpgithub/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+A single-page AJAX based Twitter clone that uses CSS, JS, jQuery, SASSY CSS (to manage styles) and AJAX to help me with learning and improving my Front End Development skills.

 ## Getting Started